adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

 ## Screen recording

-The screen recording can be found [here on YouTube](https://youtu.be/hPPPqC44m74)
+The screen recording can be found [here on YouTube](https://youtu.be/m0CwC1rPrfs)

+>The error on the screen recording was caused by the voting period that was set to 15 seconds initially by the `deployment-params.js`, I redeployed with 60 seconds to have sufficient time to confirm and vote.
+In a production enviroment it should be 1 week - 1 month.

 ## Sources
 Moloch DAO - https://github.com/MolochVentures/Whitepaper/blob/master/Whitepaper.pdf